OISF/suricata/doc/userguide/rules/header-keywords.rst

 icmpv4.hdr
 ^^^^^^^^^^

-Sitcky buffer to match on the whole ICMPv4 header.
+Sticky buffer to match on the whole ICMPv4 header.

 icmpv6.hdr
 ^^^^^^^^^^